earlephilhower/arduino-littlefs-upload/README.md

 ## Installation

-Copy the VSIX file to `~/.arduinoIDE/plugins/` (you may need to make this directory yourself beforehand) and restart the IDE.
+Copy the [VSIX file](https://github.com/earlephilhower/arduino-littlefs-upload/blob/main/arduino-littlefs-upload-1.0.0.vsix) to `~/.arduinoIDE/plugins/` on Mac (you may need to make this directory yourself beforehand) or `C:\Program Files\Arduino IDE\resources\app\plugins` on Windows.
+Restart the IDE.